chetbox/docker-android-sdk/README.md

 ## Example

-To build the app in the curent directory, you
+To build the app in the current directory, you

 ```shell
 docker run -t -i -v $PWD:/myapp -w /myapp chetbox/docker-android-sdk gradle build